laravel test factories

 'email' => fake()->unique()->safeEmail(),

-A Real-World Integration Test
+Real-World Integration Tests

 public function test_author_can_publish_their_own_draft(): void